iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Proximal Point Method, Interpretations.md

 ---
 ### **Proximal Point Method is Gradient Descend on Moreau Envelope**

-Here, we assume that the envelope indeed is differentialble and has gradient, implying the fact that $\text{prox}$ oracle is only returning one single value (Doesn't neccessarily means that the function $f$ is convex.), nontheless, we can consider one gradient step:
+Here, we assume that the envelope indeed is differentiable and has gradient, implying the fact that $\text{prox}$ oracle is only returning one single value (Doesn't necessarily means that the function $f$ is convex.), nonetheless, we can consider one gradient step:

 $$
 \begin{aligned}